 Easy To Use Setup

-Set up and teardown is something you must keep in mind when purchasing a drum rack.
+Set up and teardown is something you must keep in mind when purchasing a drum rack or drum shield.

 Although it’s not a big deal if you don’t intend to move your kit often, if you’re a touring drummer, you’ll likely want to keep it compact and easy to move (unless, of course, you have roadies doing everything for you).